scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 Avalanche uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--p2p-tls-enabled=true`.
 This argument specifies the location of the TLS private key used by the node.
 This must be specified when `--p2p-tls-enabled=true`.
 The default value is `""`.

+`--uptime-requirement` (float):

+Fraction of time a validator must be online to receive rewards.
+The default value is `0.6`.

 ***

 ## Advanced Options

 The following options affect the correctness of the platform.
 They may need to be changed network-wide, and as a result, an ordinary user should not change from the defaults.

-`--avax-tx-fee` (int):
+`--tx-fee` (int):

 The required amount of nAVAX to be burned for a transaction to be valid.
 This parameter requires network agreement in its current form.
 Changing this value from the default should only be done on private networks.
+Defaults to `1000000` nAVAX per transaction.

+`--creation-tx-fee` (int):

-Defaults to `0` nAVAX per transaction.
+Transaction fee, in nAVAX, for transactions that create new state.
+Defaults to `1000000` nAVAX per transaction.

 `--min-delegator-stake` (int):